-- 1. COD sends monthly reports on all disbursed loans.
-A year-todate report can also be sent from the COD School Relations Center. - 2.
-The Business Office provides the FAO with a report of all funds that have been drawn down from the federal G5 account and posted to student accounts. - 3.
+- 2. The Business Office provides the FAO with a report of all funds that have been drawn down from the federal G5 account and posted to student accounts. - 3.
 PowerFAIDS produces a report of all students who have received loan funds during a given semester.